-This braised pork loin with rosemary is a simple and elegant Sunday supper.
-Pork loin is studded with rosemary, seared with onion and garlic, and then braised in wine until tender.
-A pan sauce of pork drippings, vinegar, olive oil, and mustard adds a nice acidity to the dish.
+This braised pork loin with rosemary is a simple Sunday supper.
+Pork loin is studded with rosemary, seared with onion and garlic, and braised in wine until tender.
+A pan sauce of pork drippings, vinegar, olive oil, and mustard lends a nice acidity to the dish.

 Braised Pork Loin with Rosemary